sharon-hadar-leverate/2018-Data-Science-Bowl/progress_report/README.md

 Convolutional networks were inspired by biological processes in that the connectivity pattern between neurons resembles the organization of the animal visual cortex.[8]
 Yann LeCun from Facebook’s AI Research group built the first Convolution Neural Network in 1988 called LeNet.
 [9]
 ![alt text](https://github.com/sharon-hadar-leverate/2018-Data-Science-Bowl/blob/master/assets/CNN.PNG)
+> (Figure 17: Convolutional Neural Network (CNN), get an image as an input, then use convolution on a sliding window follow by max polling and a fully connected layer which classify the image into a bird, sunset or another label)

 The CNN components are: